PanBrowse/PanVA/README.md

 # PanVA

+PanVA is an interactive visualization tool for pangenomic variant analysis.
+It is developed by the Visualization Group of Eindhoven University of Technology and the Bioinformatics Group of Wageningen University, the Netherlands.
+Please cite the relevant publication(s) from the list of publications if you use PanVA in your research.

 This repository contains the [Frontend code](frontend), [API code](api) and [Online Docs](online_docs) for the PanVA application.

+## Licence

+PanVA has been licensed under [GNU GENERAL PUBLIC LICENSE version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).

+## Documentation

 Documentation is available both in this repository and online at https://panbrowse.github.io/PanVA/